yeeland/oui/README.md

 Refactored, component-based Sass/HTML and vue.js.

-Currently this repo contains the modular Sass library that will serve as the foundation for building out objects on optimizely.com.
+Currently this repo contains the modular Sass library that will serve as the foundation for building out objects on optimizely.com and other projects.

 ## Requirements